larsoner/larsoner.github.io/content/pages/shortbio.md

-I am a research scientist at the University of Washington [Institute for Learning and Brain Sciences](http://ilabs.washington.edu), working primarily with magnetoencephalography (MEG) and electroencephalography (EEG) data.
+I am a research scientist at the University of Washington [Institute for Learning and Brain Sciences](http://ilabs.washington.edu), working primarily with human electrophysiological data: magnetoencephalography (MEG), electroencephalography (EEG), functional near-infared spectroscopy (fNIRS), and intracranial EEG (iEEG).

 Previously: